tLDP/python-tldp/README.rst

 - openjade
 - sgmltool
 - html2text
-- libxml2-tools
-- libxslt-tools
 - docbook{,5}-xsl-stylesheets
 - docbook-dsssl-stylesheets
 - docbook-utils-minimal
+- docbook-utils
 - jing
+- asciidoc
+- libxml2-tools
-- a2x
+- libxslt-tools

 There are a few additional data files that are needed, specifically, the TLDP XSL and DSSSL files that are used by the respective DocBook SGML (openjade) and